 - Zosia Zaks

-Dr. Perner’s main research interests center on consumer behavior, non-profit fundraising and “win-win” deals.
-He became interested in the autism spectrum after being diagnosed with Asperger’s Syndrome in 1996 and has since written extensively on this topic.
-Dr. Perner is currently working on a discussion of academics on the autism spectrum and is updating his essay entitled “If I’d Known Then What I Know Now: Reflections on Life on the Autism Spectrum.”
+Dr. Perner’s main research interests center on consumer behavior, nonprofit fundraising and “win-win” deals.
+He became interested in the autism spectrum after being diagnosed with Asperger’s Syndrome in 1996, and he has since written extensively on this topic, including his essay entitled “If I’d Known Then What I Know Now: Reflections on Life on the Autism Spectrum.”

-Darrius Frazier is a post-baccalaureate at Eastern Illinois University, studying Physical education.
-He has earned several degrees: Business Administration and African-American Studies, both in 2005 and Kinesiology and Sports Studies in 2011.
+Darrius Frazier is a post-baccalaureate studying physical education at Eastern Illinois University.
+He has earned several degrees: business administration and African-American studies, both in 2005, and kinesiology and sports studies in 2011.
 Darrius has varied experience in athletic-related event management and hopes to pursue a career as a sports broadcaster.

 Dena Gassner is the 2009 winner of the Jo Andrews Award from Nashville’s Mayor’s Committee on Disability for outstanding disability advocacy by a person living with disabilities.
-She has been featured in the No-Myths public service announcement and an online video for the Dan Marino Foundation.
+She has been featured in the “No Myths” public service announcement and an online video for the Dan Marino Foundation.
 Ms. Gassner is a presenter for HEALTH Education Network, LLC, in her second national tour speaking about vulnerabilities in Asperger’s Syndrome.
-Her personal mantra empowers persons to leave shame and inadequacy behind for an empowered life embracing autistic authenticity.
-Ms. Gassner owns a private practice, the Center for Understanding, in Nashville which is the only adult Asperger program in the region.
-The Center for Understanding brings in nationally recognized speakers, provides teen and adult support programs, caregiver recreational events and intensive one-to-one support.
+Her personal mantra empowers people to leave shame and inadequacy behind for an empowered life embracing autistic authenticity.
+Ms. Gassner owns a private practice, the Center for Understanding, in Nashville, which is the only adult Asperger program in the region.
+The Center for Understanding brings in nationally recognized speakers and provides teen and adult support programs, caregiver recreational events and intensive one-to-one support.

 In addition to national training for the Autism Society, Penn State, ASA SC, the National Association of Developmental Disability Directors and Jewish Vocational Services, Ms. Gassner is a frequent presenter at statewide events such as the Mega Conference, Tennessee Voices, Positive Behavioral Supports, and the Tennessee Department of Education Special Education Conference.
 She is an advisory board member for the Autism Society and an executive board member for the Global and Regional Asperger Syndrome Partnership (GRASP).

 Sharisa Joy Kochmeister is a writer/advocate/researcher/educator regarding the rights of children and adults with disabilities.
 She holds an honors degree in sociology and psychology from the University of Denver.
 Ms. Kochmeister publishes and manages a new electronic free magazine called The Voices and Choices of Autism.
 She was appointed by two consecutive governors to the Colorado Developmental Disabilities Council and is now an elected executive committee member of that board.
 Ms. Kochmeister conducts on-site seminars, needs assessments and in-service training at many organizations and schools.
 She is as an expert consultant/advocate in the areas of disabilities, communication, assistance, adaptive technology and inclusive education, and has delivered keynote addresses in a variety of venues.
 She is a published poet, author and songwriter, and her life story has been featured in journals, print media and broadcast media.
-She is currently working on her autobiography, as well as a fairytale about autism and several books of poetry.
+She also writes poetry and stories.

-Sondra Williams is a person diagnosed with autism spectrum disorder, which she refers to as “high functioning autism.”
-She is married and has four children, all of whom are diagnosed with Asperger’s Syndrome.
+Sondra Williams is a person diagnosed with autism spectrum disorder, which she refers to as “high-functioning autism.”
+She is married and has four children, all of whom are diagnosed with Asperger’s syndrome.
 Ms. Williams is the grandmother of Delaney, who is developing typically so far.
-She is an author, speaker and presenter, and says when in these roles “she feels successful for a brief moment in her life.”
-Ms. Williams enjoys many interests, primarily writing poetry, trees and cultures.
+She is an author, speaker and presenter, and says when in these roles, “she feels successful for a brief moment in her life.”
+Ms. Williams enjoys many interests, primarily trees, cultures and writing poetry.

-Zosia Zaks is the author of Life and Love: Positive Strategies for Autistic Adults and writes and speaks nationally on issues of importance to the autism community.
-Zosia earned a M.Ed. in Rehabilitation Counseling from Hunter College and has a degree in Technical Journalism from Polytechnic University.
+Zosia Zaks is the author of Life and Love: Positive Strategies for Autistic Adults, and writes and speaks nationally on issues of importance to the autism community.
+Zosia earned an M.Ed. in rehabilitation counseling from Hunter College and has a degree in technical journalism from Polytechnic University.
 Zosia works as a vocational rehabilitation counselor, and advocates on the state and federal levels for employment policies and programs that meet the unique needs of adults across the spectrum.
 Because life was a struggle until Zosia was properly diagnosed with Asperger Syndrome at age 31, and because it took years to obtain a proper diagnosis and appropriate services for two daughters on the spectrum, Zosia also advocates for earlier detection for young children who do not fit the typical profile of autism, focusing in particular on outreach to minority communities that lack access to information and resources.